 - While you wait for the police, collect any witnesses’ contact information including their name, phone number, and email address.

 - Take photos of the accident and your injuries.

-What is the statute of limitations for a personal injury claim in California?
+What is the statute of limitations for a personal injury claim in Florida?

-The statute of limitations for a personal injury claim in California is generally two years from the date of your accident.
-This means that you will have two years to take legal action to avoid being barred from suing.
+The statute of limitations for a personal injury claim in Florida is generally four years from the date of your accident.
+This means that you will have four years to take legal action to avoid being barred from suing.
 It is important to open your personal injury claim as soon as possible.
 Contact our firm today to discuss our services and how we can assist your claim.
 We are prepared to fight for your right to compensation.

 Contact Our Firm